Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 ### Riddle 2:
 There was an old farmer and his wife Who just couldn't produce another life So they went to a doctor\
 Who said don't worry ‘I gotcha’ And now their grandchildren play the fife.\
-Take a picture of the plaque that this riddle refers to.
+What does the plaque that this riddle refers to say?.

 ### Riddle 3:
 Nine goddesses sit in a den\